umr-ds/resilient-edge-computing/README.md

 docker run --privileged --rm -it --name rec_testbed -e LOGLEVEL=DEBUG rec_testbed
 ```

-It comes with pre-configured dtn-daemons and running broker, datastore, and executor nodes.
+It comes with pre-configured DTN daemons and running broker, datastore, and executor nodes.
 The only thing you need to do is to start a client node in the top-left Zellij pane.
 For example: